2026 LEGISLATIVE POLICY AGENDA

 - Funding, resources and policy to address wildfire mitigation as a key component of combating climate change and to minimize the health, environmental and economic consequences of prolonged wildfire smoke.

-- Protections for businesses and residents ability to obtain fire insurance.
+- Protections for businesses and residents' ability to obtain fire insurance.